A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices: Canonical Representation of Block Matrices

 \section{Canonical Representation of Block Matrices}

 Let $B$ be a square $n\times n$ matrix.
-The extension to rectangular matrices, which is trivial, will be addressed in the end of this section.
+The extension to rectangular matrices is trivial and will be addressed towards the end of this section.
 The matrix, $B$, is called a block matrix with block partition, $n_{1},\ldots,n_{K}$, if it can be expressed as:

-where $B_{[i,j]}$ is an $n_{i}\times n_{j}$ matrix with the following structure
+where $B_{[k,l]}$ is an $n_{k}\times n_{l}$ matrix with the following structure

-for some constants, $d_{i}$ and $b_{ij}$, $i,j=1,\ldots,K$.
-So the diagonal elements of the diagonal blocks, $B_{[i,i]}$, can take a different value than the off-diagonal elements, whereas all elements in an off-diagonal block, $B_{[i,j]}$, $i\neq j$, are identical.
+for some constants, $d_{k}$ and $b_{kl}$, $k,l=1,\ldots,K$.
+So the diagonal elements of the diagonal blocks, $B_{[k,k]}$, can take a different value than the off-diagonal elements, whereas all elements in an off-diagonal block, $B_{[k,l]}$, $k\neq l$, are identical.